veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Metadata Frame

 To support various types of video metadata, the legacy [[FLV](#flv)] specification has been enhanced.
 The VideoTagHeader has been extended to define a new **VideoPacketType.Metadata** (see ExVideoTagHeader table in [Enhanced Video](#enhanced-video) section) whose payload will contain an AMF-encoded metadata.
 The metadata will be represented by a series of [name, value] pairs.
-For now the only defined [name, value] pair is ["colorInfo", `Object`].
-When leveraging PacketTypeMetadata to deliver HDR metadata, the metadata MUST be sent prior to the video sequence, scene, frame or such that it affects.
+For now the only defined [name, value] pair is **["colorInfo", Object]**.
+When leveraging **VideoPacketType.Metadata** to deliver HDR metadata, the metadata MUST be sent prior to the video sequence, scene, frame or such that it affects.
 Each time a new **colorInfo** object is received it invalidates and replaces the current one.
 To reset to the original color state you can send **colorInfo** with a value of Undefined (the RECOMMENDED approach) or an empty object (i.e., **{}**). \
 &nbsp; \
-It is intentional to leverage a video message to deliver PacketTypeMetadata instead of other [[RTMP](#rtmp)] Message types.
+It is intentional to leverage a video message to deliver **VideoPacketType.Metadata** instead of other [[RTMP](#rtmp)] Message types.
 One benefit of leveraging a video message is to avoid any racing conditions between video messages and other RTMP message types.
 Given this, once your **colorInfo** object is parsed, the read values MUST be processed in time to affect the first frame of the video section which follows the **colorInfo** object. \
 &nbsp; \
 The **colorInfo** object provides HDR metadata to enable a higher quality image source conforming to BT.2020 (a.k.a., Rec.
 2020) standard.
 The properties of the **colorInfo** object, which are encoded in an AMF message format, are defined below.

->Note:
+>**Note:**
 >
->- For content creators: Whenever it behooves to add video hint information via metadata (ex.
-HDR) to the FLV container it is RECOMMENDED to add it via VideoPacketType.Metadata.
+>- For content creators: Whenever it behooves to add video hint information via metadata (e.g., HDR) to the FLV container it is RECOMMENDED to add it via **VideoPacketType.Metadata**.
 This may be done in addition (or instead) to encoding the metadata directly into the codec bitstream.
->- The object encoding format (i.e., AMF0 or AMF3) is signaled during the [connect](https://veovera.github.io/enhanced-rtmp/original-rtmp-related-specs/rtmp-v1-0-spec.pdf#page=29) command.
+>- The object encoding format (i.e., AMF0 or AMF3) is signaled during the [**connect**](https://veovera.github.io/enhanced-rtmp/original-rtmp-related-specs/rtmp-v1-0-spec.pdf#page=29) command.

 ```js
 type ColorInfo = {